stderr-enst/jobefficiency/episodes/02_resourcerequirements.md

 are deployed as shared resources with substantional user communities ranging from dozens to thousands of users.
 In such a scenario you need a way to manage who gets to run which calculation on what part of the machine at what time.
-A scheduler is a software package with users can request resources for a job, and it works out the schedule of what job gets to run on what resources and when.
+A scheduler is a software package to let users request resources for a job.
+It creates the schedule of what job gets to run on what resources and when.

 Historically, there have been many schedulers, for example,